kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 replace "classic" key exchange (based on elliptic curve or finite-field Diffie-Hellman) [NISTPQC].

-This proposal draws inspiration from {{!I-D.ietf-tls-semistatic-dh}}, which is in turn based on the OPTLS proposal for TLS 1.3 [KW16].
+This proposal draws inspiration from {{?I-D.ietf-tls-semistatic-dh}}, which is in turn based on the OPTLS proposal for TLS 1.3 [KW16].
 However, these proposals require a non-interactive key exchange: they combine the client's public key with the server's long-term key.
 This imposes an extra requirement: the ephemeral and